g2384/Life-In-The-UK/Facts.md

 ||Helping with local services|
 ||set up free school|

-# Law

-To drive a car in the UK you need
-- a driving licence,
-- a valid motor insurance,
-- a MOT certificate (for cars over three years old)
-- and the road tax.

-If you are facing domestic violence you can get help from the **24-hour National Domestic Violence Freephone Helpline** at any time, or the **police** can help you find a safe place to stay.

-If you are resident in the UK, your car or motor cycle must be registered at the Driver and Vehicle Licensing Agency (DVLA).

-You can contact MPs by **letter** or **telephone** at their **constituency office**, or at their office in the **House of Commons**.

-The House of Lords is normally more independent of the government than the House of Commons.

-The **House of Lords** can suggest amendments or propose new laws, which are then discussed by MPs.
-The House of Lords checks laws that have been passed by the **House of Commons** to ensure they are fit for purpose.
-It also holds the government to account to make sure that it is working in the best interests of the **people**.

-The UK has a **constitutional monarchy**.

-The Prime Minister (PM) is the **leader of the political party** in power.
-He or she appoints the **members of the cabinet** and has control over many important public appointments.

-Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.

-Many MPs, Assembly members, MSPs and MEPs hold regular local **‘surgeries’**, where constituents can go in person to talk about issues that are of concern to them.
-These surgeries are often advertised in the **local newspaper**.

-The job of the police in the UK is to protect life and property, prevent disturbances (also known as keeping the peace) and prevent and detect crime.

-Many local authorities appoint a **mayor**, who is the ceremonial leader of the council.
-In some towns, a mayor is elected to be the effective leader of the administration.

-**MPs** are elected through a system called **‘first past the post’**.
-In each constituency, the candidate who gets the most votes is elected.

 # History

 Throughout the 1990s, Britain played a leading role in coalition forces involved in the liberation of Kuwait, following the Iraqi invasion in 1990, and the conflict in the former Republic of Yugoslavia.